Eco Youth Circles

 Eco Youth Circles came from the concept of the common Eco-club.
 Bringing youth together after school to have immersive experiences in the environment and spend time in a positive community of supportive peers and passionate facilitators.
 The Circle is structured around an inner and outer ecology programme with camps that bring different youth together in wild spaces.

-EYC headquarters
+Pearston EYC

 The old golf club in Pearston was initially used by Sophakama as an office space.
 Subsequently it became a space to host other activities.
 Noting the lack of recreational activities in town, Sophakama initiated a school holiday programme in December 2012.
 On the first day of the programme over 300 children showed up!
 Since then we gained the support of a number of other local institutions to run programmes like World Literacy events to the Pearston Amazing Race!
 The Pearston Club is the headquarters of the Pearston Eco-Youth Circle where they assist in the gardening activities and use the classroom space.